 4900 Six Flags Rd, Eureka, MO 63025

 Like Six Flags Great America, Six Flags St Louis offers 2 separate Halloween Events.
 Kids Boo Fest, a family-friendly event during the day, includes kid-friendly rides, a trick-or-treat trail, and a pirate trail.
-Fright Fest begins in the early evening and is for a mature audience with events that features haunted houses, scare zones, and experiencing thrill rides at night.
+Fright Fest begins in the early evening and is for a mature audience with events that feature haunted houses, scare zones, and experiencing thrill rides at night.

 St. Louis Zoo’s Boo at the Zoo